 BRIG.
-GEN. HAROLD N. Gilbert, left, is director of the O. D. B. His 27 years of army experience have given him first are well and about on our feet, eat hand knowledge of a soldier's more fish, eggs, cheese, and green problems.
+GEN. HAROLD N. Gilbert, left, is director of the O. D. B. His 27 years of army experience have given him first are well and about on our feet, eat hand knowledge of a soldier's problems.
 He has been awarded the Distinguished Service Cross, Distinguished Service Medal, and the Purple Heart.